 Vomiting occurs in dogs rather frequently because the area that controls and activates vomiting in a dog’s brain is well developed.

-For example, the dog will feel anxious and restless.
-He will usually go to his owner for attention and comfort.
+For example, your dog will feel anxious and restless.
+He will usually come to you for attention and comfort.
 Just before vomiting, the dog will drool and swallow repeatedly.

 Vomiting and Regurgitation